Our next courses for English speaking clients

 • Techniques and aims based on plant age

-• Pruning young plants
+• Training young plants

 • Pruning older plants, factors that may inflfluence decision-making